u5564707/RSMS/README.md

 #### Helpers

-General intructions in shown in Getting Started column.
+General intructions are shown in Getting Started column.

 #### Create a new project